Click on name to see more detailed information about a Community Partner.

 The locavore effort is to raise awareness of where food comes from and to lead the curve in supporting the local food industry.
 Nolalocavores is dedicated to promoting this effort within 200 miles of 1618 Oretha Castle Haley Blvd.

-The mission of the organization is to cultivate economic sustainability throughout the organization's service area by ? retaining and facilitating growth and enhancement of existing businesses; ? recruiting new enterprises that are consistent with the Afro-Caribbean arts and cultural vision of the community; ? developing diverse economic resources to assist member businesses, artists and culture bearers; and ? responding to the economic needs of the O. C. Haley Boulevard business and artisan community.
+The mission of the organization is to cultivate economic sustainability throughout the organization's service area by • retaining and facilitating growth and enhancement of existing businesses; • recruiting new enterprises that are consistent with the Afro-Caribbean arts and cultural vision of the community; • developing diverse economic resources to assist member businesses, non-profits, artists and culture bearers; and • responding to the economic needs of the O. C. Haley Boulevard business and artisan community; • promoting and marketing the neighborhood to locals and visitors.

 Ochsner Health System is a non-profit, academic, multi-specialty, healthcare delivery system dedicated to patient care, research and education.
 The system includes seven hospitals and over 35 health centers located throughout Southeast Louisiana.
 Ochsner employs more than 750 physicians in over 90 medical specialties and subspecialties and more than 300 clinical research trials annually.
 Ochsner continuously meets the ever-changing patients and community needs through electronically-linked hospitals and health centers.
 Electronic medical records are available from any Ochsner location allowing for the most consistent patient care, both for routine health needs and more complex medical conditions.

-OffBeat Magazine documents and supports New Orleans culture with a focus on music and the street culture that spawned some of its associated traditions - second lines, brass bands and Mardi Gras Indians.
+OffBeat Media documents and supports New Orleans culture with a focus on music, cuisine and the culture that has spawned some of its associated traditions - second lines, brass bands, Mardi Gras Indians, etc. We publish print, web site, weekkly e-newsletter and various social media outlets to support and promote our mission.
+Our media assets are supported via advertising and subscriptions.

 The mission of The Ogden Museum of Southern Art, University of New Orleans, is to broaden the knowledge, understanding and appreciation of the visual arts and culture of the American South through its permanent collections, changing exhibitions, education, and research.